Eschatologue/CM_wiki/docs/spells/description/s.md

 You create a 20-foot-radius Sphere of yellow, nauseating gas centered on a point within range.
 The cloud is Heavily Obscured.
 The cloud lingers in the air for the duration or until a strong wind (such as the one created by Gust of Wind) disperses it.

 Each creature that starts its turn in the Sphere must succeed on a Constitution saving throw or have the Poisoned condition until the end of the current turn.
-While Poisoned in this way, the creature can’t take an action or a Bonus Action.
+While Poisoned in this way, the creature can't take an action or a Bonus Action.

 ---